aiman-al-masoud/Chatnip/README.md

  # Chatnip

-This is a fully functioning client-server-achitecture IM-service, complete with RSA encryption.
+This is a fully functioning client-server-achitecture IM-service, complete with <a href="https://github.com/aiman-al-masoud/Chatnip/tree/main/static/scripts/cryptico">RSA encryption</a>.

 The project is free software, licensed under GPLv3.